storcale/Roster-Automation/README.md

 ### /add-user [callsign] [rank] [discord] [roblox] [rank]

-Callsign: integer, the callsign of the person
+Callsign: integer, the callsign of the person.
-Rank: string, the rank of the person: Where will the person added
+Rank: string, the rank of the person: Where will the person added.
 Discord: The discord username of the person
 Roblox: The roblox username of the person